Muskogee fisherman drowns in Verdigris River

 A Muskogee fisherman drowned in the Verdigris River near Wagoner on Sunday, the Oklahoma Highway Patrol reported.

-Alex Kimble, 50, was a passenger in a boat on the waters near the Afton Boat Ramp about 2 p.m. when he fell overboard while trying to retrieve a rod and reel, the report states.
+Alex Kimble, 50, was a passenger in a boat near the Afton boat ramp when he fell overboard while trying to retrieve a rod and reel from the water about 2 p.m., the report states.
 He was not wearing a life jacket.

 Kimble resurfaced once but went back under and did not return.
 Emergency responders found him in about 21 feet of water, according to the report.